PyCQA/baron/README.md

 clumpsy weak code that is very likely to break because you haven't though about all the annoying special cases and the formatting keeps bothering you.
-You may end up playing with [ast.py](http://docs.python.org/2/library/ast.html) until you release that it removes too much information to be good for those situations.
+You may end up playing with [ast.py](http://docs.python.org/2/library/ast.html) until you realize that it removes too much information to be suitable for those situations.
 You will probably ditch this task as simple too complicated and really not worth the effort.
 You are missing a good abstraction that will take care of all of the code structure and formatting for you so you can concentrate on your task.
 The FST tries to be this abstraction.

-Said in another way, what I'm trying to do with Baron is a paradigm change in which writing code that will modify code is now a realist task that is worth the price (I'm not saying a simple task, but a realist task, it's still a complex task).
+Said in another way, what I'm trying to achieve with Baron is a paradigm change in which writing code that will modify code is now a realist task that is worth the price (I'm not saying a simple task, but a realist task, it's still a complex task).